CG Principle

 |

-Independent Director, Member of the Audit Committee, and Chairperson of the Compensation and Nomination Committee
+Independent Director, Member of the Audit Committee, and Chairman of the Compensation and Nomination Committee

 |